moquist/datomic-schematode/README.md

     leaving a microscopic trail of its gastropod-derived polymer network gel among the weave.
 It crouched on his shoulder.

-    “Focaccia reubens,” Norville told Benny, the deli man.
+    “Focaccia reubens, hold the horsey,” Norville told Benny, the deli man.

-    “Actually,” the schematode piped up, filling the room with its shrilly precise and insistent voice, “he wants corned beef on an herb-topped flatbread, where corned-beef is a salt-cured beef product, and the flatbread is…”
+    “Actually,” the schematode piped up, filling the room with its shrilly precise and insistent voice, “he wants a sandwich without horseradish sauce but with corned beef on an herb-topped flatbread, where corned-beef is a salt-cured beef product, and the flatbread is…”

     Because Norville had good taste, he was in a good deli.
 Because he was in a good deli, and because the deli happened to be new, it had auto-scrubbers that took the schematode out with one well-placed burst of plasma particulate.

     Benny always bought the best and piled it high.
 The sandwich was delicious.
+It had no horseradish.

-Datomic Schematode takes your concise schema expression and expands upon it, so you can d/transact without explaining every detail yourself.
+Datomic Schematode takes your concise expression of schema and constraints and expands upon it, so you can d/transact without explaining every detail yourself.
 It’s better than a talking worm.

 Uses https://github.com/Yuppiechef/datomic-schema .